0pointr/quickerd/README.md

 * Notes
   * Syntax checking is rigid, in the sense that no part of a specification may be omitted.
 On error, quickerd will print the line of error and exit.
   * Other than syntax errors, quickerd will also whine if an undefined table is used in a relationship.
+  * Variables have no specific identifiers that identify them spcecifically as veriables.
+Thus any string not already defined as a variable is used as a literal string and classified according to its context.
   * Feature wise, quickerd is rather lacking.
 It doesn't provided all the symantics the ERD specification allows.
 It works well for small needs but could use some more love.